Sunset Center

 The Sunset Center is located in Carmel-by-the-Sea, California, United States.
 It is a performing arts center which features concerts, comedy, theatre, and dance.

 Formerly the Sunset School, the site was purchased by the city of Carmel in 1965 with the plan to develop it into a cultural center.
 It is home to the Carmel Bach Festival.

-It was listed on the National Register of Historic Places on January 9, 1998.
+On January 9, 1998, it was listed on the National Register of Historic Places.